Amazon’s Ultimatum to City of East Palo Alto: Change the Rules or We Walk

 Considering the fact that this location will be employing mostly engineers, it’s probably true that Amazon wouldn’t be able to make 30 percent of hires city residents.
 But the policy it’s trying to skirt around doesn’t quite say it has to.
 Last amended in 2011, it says companies must 1) make job openings available to residents 10 days before they’re public and 2) provide quarterly reports about hiring demographics.
 It’s unconstitutional to require companies to hire that 30 percent, but it can be a requirement for them to put forth a good effort.
 Formerly, the area was all mom and pop stores.
 Now big box retailers like Home Depot, Nordstrom Rack and others are in town and all complying with the policy—on a whole, 37 percent of employees at the new retailers are East Palo Alto residents.
 Amazon is the first tech company to move in, and they have a smaller location in another area of the city already.

 At the February 21 city council meeting, city staff encouraged the council to vote for the alternative proposed by Amazon.
-John Sobrado, CEO of Sobrado Organization, which is developer of the property, also spoke briefly.
+John Sobrato, CEO of Sobrato Organization, which is the developer of the property, also spoke briefly.
 Then Amazon’s lawyer spoke and requested a decision that night.

 “City Staff think that this is a very good proposal,” assistant city manager Sean Charpentier said during the meeting, as can be seen in this video.
 “It sort of deepens the city’s commitment to finding employment for residents.
 I think the goal has always been to ensure people have access to jobs.
 It would be good if they’re here in the city, but it’s important for our residents to be employed and have access to those resources.”